minhoolee/onnx-darknet/doc/API.md

 #### `onnx_darknet.backend_rep.DarknetRep.export_graph`

 <details>
-  <summary>Export backend representation to a Tensorflow proto file.
+  <summary>Export backend representation to darknet cfg and weights files.

   </summary>
-This function obtains the graph proto corresponding to the ONNX model associated with the backend representation and serializes to a protobuf file.
+This function obtains the model cfg and weights corresponding to the ONNX model associated with the backend representation and serializes to .cfg and .weights files.

 </details>